Guishan Island (Yilan)

+There is a smaller island south of Gueishan Island called Gueiluan Island (龜卵島 (Guīluǎndǎo, Gueiluǎndǎo, Kuei1-luan3-tao3, Turtle Egg Island)).

 History

 The local population, consisting mainly of fishermen, was relocated in 1977 due to the hardships associated with living on the island.
+Between 1977 and 2000, the island was used as the site of a military base and was closed to the public.

-Between 1977 and 2000 it became the site of a military base, and currently it is managed as a tourist destination and natural conservation area.
-There are restrictions for visitors due to environmental protection.
-In 2000, the island was officially opened to tourists as a maritime ecological park.
+In 2000, the island was incorporated into the Northeast and Yilan Coast National Scenic Area as a maritime ecological park and officially reopened to tourists.
+Currently, it is managed as a tourist destination and natural conservation area, but there are restrictions on visitors numbers due to environmental protection.

-On May 13, 2016, President Ma Ying-jeou visited the island.
+On 13 May 2016, President Ma Ying-jeou visited the island.

 In December 2016 until February 2017, the island was closed for environmental protection reasons.

+On 3 April 2024, a large portion of the island collapsed into the ocean following the 2024 Taiwan earthquake.

 Geology

 The island is the top of an andesite stratovolcano which rises from the seafloor.
 It is the only active volcano in Taiwan, displaying active fumaroles and solfataras.
 It has an area of 2.841 km2, and the highest point reaches 361 m above sea level.

 Ecology

-Endemic species of crab, Xenograpsus testudinatus feeds on sulfur and lives around underwater hot springs of the island.
-Surrounding waters support rich ecosystem that attracts the top predators of ocean; cetaceans.
-This allows whale watching as one of major attractions in local tourism, targeting mostly smaller toothed whales such as pygmy sperm whales, false killer whales, and dolphins while larger whales such as sperm whales and humpback may be observed less frequently.
+An endemic species of crab, Xenograpsus testudinatus feeds on sulfur and lives around underwater hot springs of the island.
+Surrounding waters support a rich ecosystem that attracts the top predators of the ocean; cetaceans.
+This allows whale watching as one of major attractions in local tourism, targeting mostly smaller toothed whales such as pygmy sperm whales, false killer whales, and dolphins, while larger whales such as sperm whales and humpback may be observed less frequently.